andreas-grimm/GD-BASIC/doc/BASIC.md

     130 END

 Note: All BASIC implementations started following the Dartmouth format.
-Newer versions have moved to the format of the JASIC programming style.
-GD-BASIC is in the process to gain functional completeness and will not increase the JASIC functionality until the Dartmouth version is functional complete.
+Newer versions have moved to the format of the JASIC / GW-BASIC programming style.
+GD-BASIC is in the process to gain functional completeness and will not increase the JASIC programming feature until the Dartmouth version is functional complete.

 ##### Use of the Colon in the program line
 The Colon is used to have multiple BASIC commands in a single command line: